-Clinical data can be difficult to extract from an EMR, particularly when you want to combine it with other data and use it in a timely manner.
-But when Texas Children’s Hospital adopted an enterprise data warehouse, they found they were able to extract the data and create near real-time reports that came with an added bonus: a 67% cost savings.
+Extracting clinical data from an electronic medical record can be challenging, especially when attempting to combine it with other data for timely use.
+However, when Texas Children's Hospital implemented an enterprise data warehouse, it was able to efficiently extract data and generate near real-time reports, resulting in a 67 percent cost savings.

 Our clinicians thought that the EHR would be a silver bullet to get the data they needed for quality improvement and operational reporting and they blamed IT when the information wasn’t forthcoming. … Implementing an EDW should really be an appendix to the implementation of an EHR because the surge of data is just unbelievable and the appetite for it is huge.